Delicious, creamy beef stroganoff with melt-in-your-mouth meat made in the Instant Pot in just about thirty minutes? YES PLEASE!

 After consulting a pressure cooker cookbook for quick reference on cooking times, I made the best beef stroganoff I’ve ever had.

 The meat was still partially frozen when I cooked it, but that’s one of the beauties of the pressure cooker.
-After a short sauté, almost everything was cooked together on high pressure for just seventeen minutes.
+After a short sauté, almost everything was cooked together on high pressure for just eight minutes.
 Pasta included.

 I’m not sure I could pinpoint exactly what is my favorite feature of the Instant Pot.
 Maybe that I only have to get one pot dirty– one pot that can then go straight into the dishwasher.
 Maybe it’s that I can walk away while our food cooks because there’s no need to stir or babysit the food.
 Or maybe it’s because when a last minute switch to dinner plans occurs, we don’t have to rely on take-out or cereal for dinner.